dillingham/nova-list-card/readme.md

 Please review [our security policy](../../security/policy) on how to report security vulnerabilities.

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/palpalani/nova-list-card/tags).

 # Author

 Hi 👋, Im Brian Dillingham, creator of this Nova package [and others](https://novapackages.com/collaborators/dillingham)